slee713/props-and-state-discussion-questions/README.md

-# Props vs. State Discussion Questions
+# Discussion Questions: Props vs. State

 1. What is the difference between *props* and *state* in React?
 2. When would you use state instead of props?